sadgrlonline/yesterlinks/README.md

 # The Database

 The database is the back-end which stores the data.
-Currently, the database exists of three columns:
+Currently, the database exists of five columns:

 | id | title | url | description | category |